 The most obvious and consequential difference between Tori Amos’ current stage production and her previous one-woman shows is the addition of her vibrant new three-piece backing band.
-This has transformed rock sound that transforms the singer-songwriter’s dramatic songs into more presentable, ultimately uplifting packages.
+Gone is the austere and depressing tone that often marked her concerts, replaced now by a propulsive rock sound that transforms the singer-songwriter’s dramatic songs into more presentable, ultimately uplifting packages.

 Also missing were the ill-conceived and distracting backing samples from her last tour, as well as her old piano bench (which had curiously become a significant part of the show) and one of her signature tunes, the shocking “Me and a Gun,” which recounts her experiences as a teenage rape victim.

 No longer the perpetual casualty, Amos, as evidenced by the songs she performed from her just-released “From the Choirgirl Hotel” (Atlantic) album, is a willful survivor who’s exploring life’s depths and triumphs, even in the face of tragedies like her recent publicized miscarriage.
 Spinning on a drum stool between her piano and her electric keyboard (which she often played simultaneously), Amos attacked her instrument and her lyrics like a woman possessed.

 At the spacious, half-filled Wilshire Theatre (the fire marshal forced the show from its original El Rey Theatre location, making for an unusual “sold-out” show in the larger venue) on Wednesday, the recently married Amos — who was ending a 12-city sneak preview of her pending larger tour — kicked up her musical heels and tore into her old and new material with a bold sense of purpose that revealed an artist in the throes of spring-like growth.